 Concealed carry licenses.
 Kansas law permits concealed carry of a firearm without a concealed carry license issued by the State unless federal or state law prohibits the person from possessing a firearm.
-However, active duty military personnel and their dependents residing in Kansas may apply for concealed carry handgun licenses without Kansas driver's licenses or Kansas non-driver's identification cards.
+However, active-duty military personnel and their dependents residing in Kansas may apply for concealed carry handgun licenses without Kansas driver's licenses or Kansas non-driver's identification cards.
 Upon completing all other requirements for a concealed carry permit, the service member or dependent would be granted a license under the Personal and Family Protection Act and issued a unique license number (KSA 75-7c01 et seq., since 2015).
-Active duty military personnel can also apply for a concealed carry license while stationed outside of Kansas if they provide evidence of completion of a course offered in another jurisdiction which is determined by the Kansas Attorney General to have training requirements that are equal to or greater than those required in Kansas (KSA 75-7c05, since 2016).
+Active-duty military personnel can also apply for a concealed carry license while stationed outside of Kansas if they provide evidence of completion of a course offered in another jurisdiction which is determined by the Kansas Attorney General to have training requirements that are equal to or greater than those required in Kansas (KSA 75-7c04 and 75-7c05, since 2016).

 Consumer protection.
-The Kansas Consumer Protection Act (Act) defines members of the military and their immediate family members as well as veterans and their surviving spouses as "protected consumers" under the Act (KSA 2019 Supp.
+The Kansas Consumer Protection Act (Act) defines members of the military and their immediate family members as well as veterans and their surviving spouses as "protected consumers" under the Act (KSA 2020 Supp.
 50-676, since 2017).

 Custody and parenting considerations.
-If either parent is a servicemember, a permanent parenting plan incorporated into a final order establishing matters regarding a child custody arrangement must include provisions for custody and parenting time upon military deployment, mobilization, temporary duty, or unaccompanied tour (KSA 2019 Supp.
+If either parent is a servicemember, a permanent parenting plan incorporated into a final order establishing matters regarding a child custody arrangement must include provisions for custody and parenting time upon military deployment, mobilization, temporary duty, or unaccompanied tour (KSA 2020 Supp.
 23-3213, since 2008).

 Emergency financial assistance.
-The Kansas Adjutant General may extend grants and interest-free loans to Kansas National Guard servicemembers, members of the reserve forces, and their families to assist with financial emergencies.
-Individuals may contribute to the Military Emergency Relief Fund by checking the designated block on their individual income tax return forms.
+The Kansas Adjutant General may extend grants and interest-free loans to Kansas National Guard servicemembers, members of the reserve forces, and their families to assist with financial emergencies through the Military Emergency Relief Fund.

 Hunting and fishing licenses.
 Hunting and fishing licenses are issued at no cost to veterans with 30 percent or more service-connected disability.
 Military members stationed in Kansas are treated as residents for issuance of hunting and fishing licenses.
-More information about these benefits is available from the Kansas Department of Wildlife, Parks and Tourism at:
+More information about these benefits is available from the Kansas Department of Wildlife and Parks at: